 “Brenda was so helpful.
 She was an angel.
 She made things so much easier.
 Elaine was so comfortable around her.
 She looked after her so well.”

-“She was worried about the girls (my sisters and I) for a long time, getting the things all sorted out.
-I was just doing what she wanted to do.”
+“She had been worried about the girls (my sisters and me) for a long time, getting the things all sorted out.
+I was doing what she wanted to do.”

-“She wanted to die at the Hospice place.
-(They would take her over there as things got worse.)
-If she would have known she was dying, she would have said something.
-She did not want to put a stigma on the house; this is where she died.
-She is buried out yonder, because she did not want us to visit her grave all the time.”
+“She wanted to die at the hospice place.
+They would take her there as things got worse.
+If she had known she was dying, she would have said something.
+She did not want to put a stigma on the house . . . this is where she died.
+She is buried out yonder because she did not want us to visit her grave all the time.”

-"I wish she would have had a dog.
-I think it would have been very comforting to her to have a dog.”
-He commented that he thought people with a terminal illness should have a dog because they would be comforted by it.
+“I wish she had a dog.
+I think having a dog would have been comforting to her.”
+He thought people with terminal illnesses should have dogs because they would comfort them.

 1 comment: